abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          cd <workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image
          ls -al system.img

-Build QIRP SDK image
+Build QIR SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. note:: This is not applicable for QCS615.

-The Qualcomm® Intelligent Robotics Product (QIRP) SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.
+The Qualcomm® Intelligent Robotics (QIR) SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.

-For more details, see `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__.
+For more details, see `QIR SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__.

 1. Download Qualcomm Yocto and the supporting layers:

-   .. note:: The ``<manifest release tag>`` for QIRP SDK build is the
+   .. note:: The ``<manifest release tag>`` for QIR SDK build is the
              same as the BSP build.
-Clone the QIRP SDK layer on top of the BSP build.
+Clone the QIR SDK layer on top of the BSP build.

    .. container:: nohighlight